shinray/rshell/README.md

 * NEW: added own ls function
 * ls function does not yet have support for -R
 * ls function currently only works with current directory (aka bin/ls)
+* ls files are not quite sorted in any order yet (or at least not the same order as in the official ls)
+* "total" returns a different number of blocks/may be disabled since it's wrong anyway